ruthergg/Personal/NFL Model Version 5/README.md

-NFL Model Version 5
+## NFL Model Version 5

-Changes from Pervious Versions Include:
+# Changes from Pervious Versions Include:

--Faster Extract Transform Load Process
+- Faster Extract Transform Load Process

--Improved Linear Regression
+- Improved Linear Regression

--Early Neural Network Concept for Future use
+- Early Neural Network Concept for Future use

+# What is this Model

 This model can predict the Winner, Spread and Over Under for any given NFL game